 How To Make Delicious Dairy Free Vegetable Nuggets For All The Family To Enjoy!

+Today I will be showing you how to make tasty, nutritious and dairy free vegetable nuggets that contain four different vegetables.
 They are great fun for your children to eat as finger food and your older children can dip them in the sauce if they choose.
+This recipe is ideal for weaning and beyond.

 Ingredients for Sabrina’s Veggie Nuggets